1,000+ Opportunities

 Full-time college or university faculty, school principals, directors of non-profit organizations, or agency heads of a governmental agency.
 No institution, organization or agency may submit more than one proposal per year; exceptions may apply when an organization is acting as a fiscal agent for another organization.

-Award Information: Cost reimbursable grant or sponsorship Estimated Number of Awards: 8-10 Next Anticipated Proposal Due Date: Open from July 1, 2025 until June 2026 or funding is exhausted Anticipated Total Funding: $60,000 Maximum Funding Per Award: $5,000 Click here for the most recent RFP.
+Award Information: Cost reimbursable grant or sponsorship Estimated Number of Awards: Up to 8 Next Anticipated Proposal Due Date: Open from July 1, 2026 until June 2027 or funding is exhausted Anticipated Total Funding: Up to $40,000 Maximum Funding Per Award: $5,000 Click here for the most recent RFP.

 Note this grant is dependent upon funding availability from the State of West Virginia Research Challenge Fund and approval of the West Virginia Science and Research Council.
 Preferences Reject Accept All Toggle Essential Essential Toggle Statistics Statistics Toggle Google Analytics Google Analytics Google Analytics is a powerful tool that tracks and analyzes website traffic for informed marketing decisions.
 Service URL: policies.